arturmpinho/Dusty-Lantern/deployment.md

     ```
     heroku config:set DISABLE_COLLECTSTATIC=1
     ```

-1. Go back to HEROKU and click "Deploy" in the navigation.
+1. Go back to Heroku and proceed to "Deploy" in the navigation.
-1. Scroll down to Deployment method and Select Github.
-1. Look for your repository and click connect.
+1. Go to your "deployment method"-section and Choose "Github" for automatic deployment.
+1. Below, make sure your Github user is selected, and then enter the name of your repository.
+Click "search".
+When it finds the repository, then click the "connect" button.
-1. Under automatic deploys, click 'Enable automatic deploys'
+1. Scroll down and click "Enable automatic deployment".
 1. Just beneath, click "Deploy branch".
 Heroku will now start building the app.
-When the build is complete, click "view app" to open it.
+1. When Heroku finishes the build, click "view app" to open it.
-1. In order to commit your changes to the branch, use git push to push your changes.
+1. In order to commit your changes to the branch, use git push to push your changes via your IDE.

-1. Store your static files and media files on AWS.
-You can find more information about this on [Amazon S3 Documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).
+1. Tp store your static files and media files on AWS, you can find more information about this on [Amazon S3 Documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).
-    If you would like to follow a tutorial instead, visit [this tutorial on Youtube from Amazon Web Services](https://youtube.com/watch?v=e6w9LwZJFIA)
+    If you would prefer to follow a tutorial instead, visit [this tutorial on Youtube from Amazon Web Services](https://youtube.com/watch?v=e6w9LwZJFIA)

-1. Set up email service to send confirmation email and user verification email to the users.
-You can do this by following the next steps (Gmail only)
+1. Set up your email service to send the bidding confirmation email, order confirmation email and user verification email to the users.
+You can do this by following the next steps (The following steps are specificely for Gmail)

 (Be aware that this migth be different for other providers or the process might have changed over time)